voteflux/flux/CONSTITUTION.NSW.md

 * Deputy Leader
 * Party Secretary
 * Registered Officer
-* Deputy Registered Officer
+* Deputy Registered Officer (Optional)
 * Party Agent

 These roles form a group known as ‘The Leadership’.
 The Leader and Deputy Leader of Flux NSW are to be identical to the persons fulfilling the respective roles for Flux AUS.

-Any member of Flux NSW may put themselves forward for the role of Party Secretary, Registered Officer, Deputy Registered Officer, and Agent.
+Any member of Flux NSW may put themselves forward for the role of Party Secretary, Registered Officer, Deputy Registered Officer, and Party Agent.
 The Leadership group is responsible for putting forward a preferential list for the Official Roles.
-The Party Secretary, and Deputy Registered Officer are ratified by the party Leader, or Deputy Leader in the Leaders absence.
+The Party Secretary, and Deputy Registered Officer are ratified by the Party Leader, or Deputy Leader in the Leaders absence.
 The Party Secretary for Flux NSW is responsible for ratifying the position of Registered Officer and registered Party Agent for Flux NSW.
 (The Registered Officer ratifies the Deputy Registered Officer's Role).

 #### Initialization